EldorZang/Advanced-Programming-2-assignment-2/README.md

 10. Open ApiServer/Controller/apiController.cs and change line 18 with new server address.
 11. Open ApiServer/Models/UsersDb.cs and change line 21 with new server address.

 Ratings Server:

+# Notes
-Please note, that in Google Chrome (in opposed to Firefox) forms aren't automatically out-focused when disabled buttons are clicked.
+1. In Google Chrome (in opposed to Firefox) forms aren't automatically out-focused when disabled buttons are clicked.
 Therefore using Google Chrome browser requires clicking the background (or any other not-focused element) before clicking the login button.
+2. The api implements some more neccessary http calls (such as register/login).
+Please do not manually send those new requests.